pwmcclung/pwmcclung/README.md

 - 👋 Hi, I’m Patrick
 - 👀 I’m interested in building responsive fullstack applications and websites.
 - 🌱 I’m currently learning a bunch of stuff.
 Everyday, I practice something related to programming it could be javascript, node.js, python, django, or DS and algorithms.
 It's a marathon not a sprint, I find technology fascinating, and I love to learn.
 - I’m looking to collaborate on building sustainable business solutions.
+- I am currently studying cyber security and artificial intelligence.

 <!---
 pwmcclung/pwmcclung is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.